-■ Make sure each SCSI device connected to your Macintosh has its own, unique ID number from 0 to 6 (or from 1 to 6 if you have a second internal hard disk installed).
+• Make sure each SCSI device connected to your Macintosh has its own, unique ID number from 0 to 6 (or from 1 to 6 if you have a second internal hard disk connected to the external SCSI chain).
 See the instructions that came with each SCSI device for information on checking and setting its SCSI ID number.